-The Uttanasana, also called the Padahasthasana, is a standing forward bend.
-It gives the back muscles a good stretch.
+Uttanasana, also called Padahasthasana, is a standing forward bend.
+It gives the back and neck muscles a good stretch.
 It also helps stimulate the nervous system and increases the blood supply.
 The spine becomes supple.
-The enhancement of blood circulation and the elongated stretch that the asana imparts help combat insomnia.
+The enhancement of blood circulation and the elongated stretch that the asana imparts helps to combat insomnia.

 To know more about this asana, click here: Uttanasana

-This asana is yet another spine flexing exercise.
-Usually called the Cat Pose, and combined with the Bitilasana or Cow Pose, this asana regulates digestion.
-It massages the abdominal organs, improves blood circulation, and relaxes the mind.
-Hence, it creates the opportunity for you to sleep better and eventually get rid of insomnia.
+This asana is yet another spine flexing and extending exercise.
+Usually called Cat Pose, and combined with Bitilasana or Cow Pose, this asana may help to regulate digestion.
+It massages the abdominal organs, improves blood circulation, and relaxes the mind, lending to better sleep and less insomnia.

 To know more about this asana, click here: Marjariasana